feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     2020-05-15 13:00:00               32.39              50.63               0.76
     2020-05-15 13:15:00               32.62              49.61               0.42

-We can also drop the rows with nan and adjust the target variable like this:
+We can also drop the rows with nan in the lag features and then adjust the target variable like this:

 .. code:: python